its-theo/NukeCord/README.md

 1. Create a bot, enable member intents and message content intents and copy the token

-2. Open setup.exe and follow the steps
+2. Download the latest release and open setup.exe and follow the steps

 3. If you are using Windows, run `run.bat` to start the nuker.
 If you are a Linux run `bash run.sh` in the console, for MacOS do `sh run.sh`.